 After a lot of struggle, I got out of my tiny bed and took a quick shower.
-I wore my ripped jeans and my favourite Gryffindor hoodie and threw up my hair in a bun before heading downstairs to see my dad reading a newspaper on the couch.
+I wore my ripped jeans and my favorite Gryffindor hoodie and threw up my hair in a bun before heading downstairs to see my dad reading a newspaper on the couch.

 "Wow, you are up early.
 It is Sunday right?" he asked in a doubtful tone and adjusted his specs to check the day on the paper just to be sure.

-"Lucy is making me go shopping with her again."
-I whined, grabbing a bowl from the kitchen and a box of cereal from the shelves.
+"Lucy is making me go shopping with her again," I whined, grabbing a bowl from the kitchen and a box of cereal from the shelves.

 "Oops!
 But that's great right?
 It is about time you bought some new clothes for yourself."
 He stated and reached out for his wallet to give me some money.